noembryo/ComfyUI-noEmbryo/README.md

 These `json` files are located inside the `TermLists` directory, in the node's folder.
 There are two ways to add a new term.
+* From within ComfyUI:
-* From within ComfyUI, connect a text box to the node's `text` input.
+  * Connect a text box to the node's `text` input.
-  Write the "label"/"value" part in the box using the following format:
+  * Write the "label"/"value" part in the box using the following format:
-  label=bla blabla
-  value=blabla bla blabla blab
+  label=Descriptive text
+  value=masterpiece, artful and cozy
-  Enable the `store_input` switch.
+  * Enable the `store_input` switch.
-  Run a generation job.
+  * Run a generation job.
-  Refresh the page.
+  * Refresh the page.
+* Manually:
-* Manually, open the `json` file and add/remove/change entries.
+  * Just open the `json` file and add/remove/change entries.

   Of course we must be very careful with this, to keep the `json` format of labels/values (with the appropriate commas), otherwise the file will not be parsed.

 This `text` input is also useful if we want to manually add something *after* our term, or as the *only* term if we select the `None` label of the dropdown.
+The `strength` value is changing the impact of the term by using the parenthesis format like this: `(a great term:1.3)`

 ## Installation